-Our results of operations in any quarter can fluctuate depending upon, among other things, the number and scope of ongoing client projects, the commencement, postponement, variation and cancellation or termination of projects in a quarter, the mix of revenue, cost overruns, employee hiring and other factors.
+Our results of operations in any quarter can fluctuate or differ from expected or forecasted results depending upon or due to, among other things, the number and scope of ongoing client projects, the commencement, postponement, variation cancellation or termination of projects in a quarter, the mix of revenue, cost overruns, employee hiring and other factors.
 Our net revenue in any period is directly related to the number and percentage of employees who were working on projects billable to the client during that period.
 We may be unable to compensate for periods of underutilization during one part of a fiscal period by augmenting revenues during another part of that period.
 We believe that operating results for any particular quarter are not necessarily a meaningful indication of future results.